surveycto/extra-buttons/README.md

 Be sure to update your *constraint* so it accepts the button values as values.

+##### Multi-language support

+This field plug-in supports multi-language forms by allowing parameters to be specified for specific languages using a single colon syntax, such as `button1:french`, `value1:spanish`, or `warning:french`.
+When the form is displayed in a particular language, the plug-in will automatically use the appropriate language-specific parameters if available.
+If a language-specific version is not provided, it will fall back to the default.

+You can localize any of the following: button labels, button values, the warning message, and the confirmation labels (`yes` and `no`).

 #### Example

-Here is an example of what the *appearance* of a field using this field plug-in could look like:
+Here is an example of what the *appearance* of a field using this field plug-in could look like, using dynamic sizing, stacked layout, and multi-language labels:

+      custom-extrabuttons(
+        warning='This field already has a value.
+Replace it?', yes='Yes',
+        no='No',
+        button1="I don't know", value1=-99,
+        button2="Refused", value2=-88,
+        button1:french="Je ne sais pas", value1:french=-99,
+        button2:french="Refusé", value2:french=-88,
+        button1:spanish="No lo sé", value1:spanish=-99,
+        button2:spanish="Rechazado", value2:spanish=-88,
-    custom-extrabuttons(warning='Attention: ce champ a déjà une valeur.
-Etes-vous sûr de vouloir le remplacer?', yes='Oui',
+        warning:french="Ce champ a déjà une valeur.
+Voulez-vous le remplacer ?", warning:spanish="Este campo ya tiene un valor. ¿Desea reemplazarlo?", yes:french="Oui", no:french="Non",
-    no='Non',
-    button1="I don't know",
-    value1=-99,
-    button2='Refused',
-    value2=-88)

-There will be two buttons: When "I don't know" is pressed, the field will be given a value of -99, and when "Refused" is pressed, the field will be given a value of -88.

-If the field already has a value, and a button is pressed, it will give the warning "Attention: ce champ a déjà une valeur.
-Etes-vous sûr de vouloir le remplacer?", and it will give the options "Oui" and "Non".
+        yes:spanish="Sí", no:spanish="No",
+        dynamic=1,
+        stacked=1
+      )

+In this example, the plug-in will show different button labels and messages depending on the form language (English, French, or Spanish), and the buttons will be stacked vertically and dynamically sized to fit their text.

 ### Default SurveyCTO feature support